 For the manufacturing industry, keeping customer satisfaction high and stakeholders impressed often goes hand-in-hand with using renewable and more cost-effective materials; plus, it keeps your costs down.
 There is an opportunity right now to jump on the bandwagon (and meet critical compliance standards) when it comes to TQM.
 TQM first began in the late 1970s; this was at the same time as sustainability practices – or a lack thereof – were also coming to light.
-With electrical vehicles and other processes back in the limelight, leaders in the manufacturing sector must follow suit or be left in the dust.
+With electric vehicles and other processes back in the limelight, leaders in the manufacturing sector must follow suit or be left in the dust.

-The goal is that your company will stay truthful to the following question: How do I utilize the resource I’ve already extracted from the environment while working within the margin?
+The goal is that your company will stay truthful to the following question: How do I utilize the resources I’ve already extracted from the environment while working within the margin?
 Easy.
-You choose to follow tried and true total quality management practices alongside an expectation to be sustainable with the materials you do use.
+You choose to follow tried and true total quality management practices alongside an expectation to be sustainable with the materials you use.
 You’ll work to stay true to the internal standards you set for operational efficiencies, like hitting a certain number for your water contact angle measurements or staying in spec for the entire production process.

 Rethink your adhesion manufacturing processes with Surface Intelligence.

 Environmental Sustainability is Here to Stay: Small Changes Manufacturers Should Implement

 There are two significant ways to aim for a more sustainable business model that also reaches peak business excellence in quality; treating less and working within your margins and using products to their end instead of just once and done.